SamanthaCoke/Word-Guess-Game/README.md

 - Press any key to start!
 - You have 7 chances to guess letters to determine the word
 - If you guess correctly, before the 7 chances you win a the round and get a point.
-- If you run out pf guesses, you lose the roumd
+- If you run out of guesses, you lose the round